 - Price: budget is crucial for your decision.
 The difference between the most affordable option and our favorite is almost eight times the price.
-It isn’t a mere nuance, and that’s the main reason we included some affordable options.
-If you aren’t keen to explore different brewing methods, it doesn’t make too much sense to spend over 100$ on a coffee grinder.
-Yet, if you’re thinking about versatility, I recommend you consider betting for the long run.
+It isn’t a mere nuance, so we included some affordable options.
+If you aren’t keen to explore different brewing methods, spending over 100$ on a coffee grinder doesn’t make much sense.
+Yet, if you’re considering versatility, I recommend betting for the long run.

-- Portability: needless to say, if you travel frequently, you might want to take your French press and your coffee grinder with you.
-For many reasons, manual grinders are the most portable and convenient for this purpose.
+- Portability: needless to say, if you travel frequently, you might want to pack your French press and coffee grinder.
+For many reasons, manual grinders are the most portable and convenient.
 They are suitable for home use too, but I prefer electric grinders to deliver fresh, delicious ground coffee in seconds.

-If you’re looking for the best, you can check our review of the top manual coffee grinders.
+You can check our review of the top manual coffee grinders if you’re looking for the best.

 Flat burr grinders vs. Conical burr grinders

 Burrs can be conical or flat.
-Commercial grade grinders tend to use stainless steel flat burrs because they’re more accurate, reliable, and consistent.
+Commercial-grade grinders use stainless steel flat burrs because they’re more accurate, reliable, and consistent.
 Yet, they’re more expensive, heavier, noisier, and heat easily.
-For this reason, commercial grinders are equipped with more advanced technology to control speed, and usually have more powerful motors to rotate heavier, larger flat burrs.
+For this reason, commercial grinders are equipped with more advanced technology to control speed and usually have more powerful motors to rotate heavier, larger flat burrs.

 Conical burrs are good enough for French press coffee, as they’re for most brewing methods.
 Moreover, the conical design is the current standard for modern grinders for home use, electric or manual.
-Both conical and flat burrs can produce excellent results, depending on other factors, like rotation speed control and construction.
+Conical and flat burrs can produce excellent results, depending on factors like rotation speed control and construction.

 Burr grinders vs. Blade grinders

 All of the best coffee grinders, for any purpose, are burr grinders.
-Burr grinders’ price point is significantly higher than blade grinders, which reflects accurately how superior are burr grinders.
+Burr grinders’ price point is significantly higher than blade grinders, which reflects accurately how superior burr grinders are.

 Coffee burr grinders can come in a wide range of prices and qualities.
 Overall, stainless steel burrs are more precise, reliable, and durable than ceramic ones.

 Blade grinders don’t grind coffee beans, to be accurate.
 They chop and slice in a very chaotic way.
-As a result, the coffee brew ends mixing flavors characteristic flavors of over and under extraction, with an overall bitter and sour profile, without any pleasant complexity, or aromatic nuances.
+As a result, the coffee brew ends up mixing flavor characteristics of over and under extraction, with an overall bitter and sour profile, without any pleasant complexity or aromatic nuances.

 Steel burrs vs. ceramic burrs

 Steel burrs are more precise than ceramic burrs, which means they can grind coffee more consistently.
-In this regard, taste and aroma are more pleasant, some of the flavors become more evident, and bitterness can reduce depending on your grind settings.
+In this regard, taste and aroma are more pleasant, some flavors become more evident, and bitterness can reduce depending on your grind settings.
 Steel burrs also are faster than ceramic burrs.
-On the downside, steel burrs can heat up during grinding, which can affect the flavor of your coffee.
-Arguably, this is only a case when having an electric grinder.
+On the downside, steel burrs can heat up during grinding, affecting your coffee’s flavor.
+Arguably, this is only the case when having an electric grinder.
 Manual grinders rarely heat up in a few seconds, which is what you need to grind up to 30 grams of coffee with steel burrs.